soulfind-dev/soulfind/README.md

 ### Dependencies

-Ensure the following dependencies are installed:
+Ensure the following dependencies are available:
  - `ldc`, `dmd` or `gdc` for compiler
  - `dub` for build system
  - `sqlite3` for database